Corporate volunteering

 We have a small number of painting and gardening projects throughout the year suitable for corporate volunteer days.

-We ask teams to consider fundraising to cover the cost of tools/equipment/materials you’ll need on the day or you can provide them yourselves.
+We ask teams to consider fundraising to cover the cost of tools/equipment/materials you’ll need on the day.

 A team representative will be invited to meet the accommodation lead and if appropriate, some of the residents.
 This will give you a chance to discuss with them what they would like by way of colours, additional furnishings, pictures, plants etc. What will it take to make the place feel more like home?